patrickkfkan/platform-aml/g02ref/README.md

 On other g02ref devices, such as the Miso-M1 test unit, there is no switch behind the AV port.
 Instead you would have to long-press the power button.
 You might not succeed on first try and boot into Android, in which case you would long-press the power button until the device shuts down (green LED turns red), and long-press the power button again.

 On first boot, Volumio might take a while to initialize.
 Please allow 5-10 minutes for this process, during which nothing will be shown on screen.
-After successful initialization, you will presented with the login prompt and VFD will show the time (which could be incorrect - you would have to run `dpkg-reconfigure tzdata` to configure).
+After initialization and Volumio boots successfully, you will be presented with the login prompt and VFD will show the time (if the time is incorrect - you would have to run `dpkg-reconfigure tzdata` to configure).

 Note that you don't have to connect a screen to the device at all.
 Volumio will run fine without HDMI connected.